centreon/centreon-documentation/en/monitoring/macros.md

   notification
 * The environment macro $CONTACTEMAIL:centreon$ returns the e-mail address of the user: “centreon”

-The complete documentation on macros “on demand” is available at this address: @TODO@`macro list <http://nagios.sourceforge.net/docs/3_0/macrolist.html>`_.
+The complete documentation on macros “on demand” is available at this *[address](http://nagios.sourceforge.net/docs/3_0/macrolist.html>)*.

 > The use of these macros is not recommended because the search for a value of a setting of an object from another object is a consumer in terms of resources.